sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/eks.md

 #### Enable TLS

-Once you have created a new overlay using the kustomization file from our quick-start overlay for AWS EKS, we strongly recommend you to:
+Once you have created a new overlay using the kustomization file from our quick-start overlay for AWS EKS, we strongly recommend that you:
 - create a DNS A record for your Sourcegraph instance domain
 - enable TLS is highly recommended.